 Teachers and parents often ask, “How do I know if my children need to study math facts?”
-Here’s an instant assessment you can do of math fact fluency.
+Here’s an instant math assessment you can do to test them for math fact fluency.
 Ask a student a “hard one” such as, “What’s 9 times 7?” or if they are in first or second grade, “What’s 8 plus 9?”
 If they start counting on their fingers or hesitate while puzzling it out, they do not have “math fact fluency.”
 They need a program of systematic math facts practice until they know them all “by memory,” as the Common Core State Standards (CCSS) say.

 Math fact fluency means instant recall

 Some teachers and schools teach “tricks” for remembering facts that are supposed to help children.
 However, they should at most be a temporary crutch.
 Such techniques need to be replaced with instant recall.
 The student shown here is using the commonly-taught “doubles plus one” trick for figuring out the answer to, “What’s 8 plus 9?”
 This is not fluency.
 He needs practice in math facts so they become “automatic” in recall.
 If he is still having to do this in fourth or fifth grade, he’ll find math work slow-going and drudgery.
 He’ll also find it hard to follow a math lesson when he has to stop and puzzle out simple facts like this.